The city council is building cycleways across Christchurch, but bikers say they are not up to scratch.

 "We think we are already aware of best practice.
 We've had lots of experts out from the Netherlands over the years and the kings of cycling over there.

 "I don't think we'll be going and reinventing our plans."

-Cotter said the council was trying to bring in new cycle-ways off main roads for cyclists' safety but it was challenging to construct them around an already existing road network.
+Cotter said the council was trying to introduce new cycleways off main roads for cyclists' safety, but it was challenging to construct them around an already existing road network.

 "Where we can, we're taking them into the quieter streets, but obviously to connect the routes, some of them have to run down parts of the busier roads."

-She said people would appreciate the cycle-ways when they were all finished.
+She said people would appreciate the cycleways when they were finished.

 "It's a bit painful sometimes during construction, but you've got to start somewhere.
 The more of these that we get open the more people will get out on their bikes using them."

-Cotter hoped the month of 'Biketober' would encourage people to start cycling in Christchurch.
+Cotter hoped Biketober would encourage people to start cycling in Christchurch.

-All of the cycle ways are due to be complete in 2024.
+All of the cycleways are due to be completed in 2024.